serdardalgic/ec2cryptomatic/README.md

 # EC2Cryptomatic

+**Serdar: I've updated and added some functionalities to the origin repo, that's why I've removed links regarding serverless version of this code and the docker run instructions.
+For more details, please visit jbrt's version**

 Encrypt EBS volumes from AWS EC2 instances

-**A serverless version of this script exists here:** https://github.com/jbrt/ec2cryptomatic-serverless

 ## Description